happynear/caffe-windows/README.md

-**News:** Now the offical caffe has merged the windows fork maintained by Microsoft: https://github.com/BVLC/caffe/tree/windows .
+**News:** Now the offical caffe has merged the windows fork maintained by [Microsoft](https://github.com/microsoft/caffe): https://github.com/BVLC/caffe/tree/windows .

 I think it is time to turn your code to the official version.
 This repository, `caffe-windows`, will be used for my personal research in the future.
-Thank you all guys who has been making contribution to the windows version of Caffe!
+Thank you all guys who have been making contribution to the windows version of Caffe!

 People who do research in Facial Analysis or Visualization may continue to follow my repository.
-I will keep updating layers and scripts used by these two areas.
+I will keep updating layers and scripts of these two areas.

 I have made a list of some frequently asked questions in [FAQ.md](FAQ.md).
 If you get confused during configuring, please firstly look up for your question in the [FAQ.md](FAQ.md).
 This FAQ list is still under construction, I will keep adding questions into it.